statengeneraal/laws-markdown/verdrag/international/convention/on/standards/of/training/certification/and/etc/BWBV0006295/README.md

 3.1 The Party shall decide whether or not to incorporate the radar syllabus below in the general requirements for certification of officers in charge of a navigational watch.
 If the Party decided not to include the syllabus in the general requirements, it shall ensure that the syllabus is taken into account for purposes of certification of officers in charge of a navigational watch serving on vessels fitted with radar equipment and plying within limited waters.

-3.2 Demonstrate, using a radar simulator or, when not available, manoeuvring board, knowledge of the fundamentals of radar and ability in the operation and use of radar, and in the interpretation and analysis of information obtained from the equipment including the following: <sup> 5)  Reference is made to resolution 2 of the 1995 STCW-F Conference.  </sup>
+3.2 Demonstrate, using a radar simulator or, when not available, manoeuvring board, knowledge of the fundamentals of radar and ability in the operation and use of radar, and in the interpretation and analysis of information obtained from the equipment<sup>  5) Reference is made to resolution 2 of the 1995 STCW-F Conference. </sup> including the following:

 .1 factors affecting performance and accuracy;